The Two RV Gypsies: Full-Time RVers

 Rockgarden trail sign rock garden trail map

-The trail had a boardwalk for a short distance.
+Below: Lee Duquette on the trail that had a boardwalk for a short distance.
 Then there was a sign with an arrow saying go to the right, which the two RV Gypsies did.

 Lee Duquette on the baordwalk